QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Introduction

-On the other hand, RIS is a new technology composed of two-dimensional surface that can reduce the need for expensive BS antennas with complex hardware in the network and provide complete coverage over a specific area.
-The initial type of these surfaces only had the capability to reflect signals in one direction \cite{wu2021intelligent}, and due to inadequate coverage, a more advanced type called simultaneously transmitting and reflecting RIS (STAR-RIS) was introduced in subsequent designs \cite{liu2021star,xu2021star}.
-STAR-RISs are equipped with a large number of low-cost passive elements whose transmission and reflection (T\&R) coefficients can be controlled. in the paper \cite{niu2021weighted}, a STAR-RIS assisted multiple-input multiple-output (MIMO) system, in which the sum-rate maximization problem was investigated in both unicasting and broadcasting signal models.
-Also, in the \cite{li2022enhancing}, an investigation into the secrecy performance of STAR-RIS-assisted Non-Orthogonal Multiple Access (NOMA) networks took place.
+On the other hand, RIS is a new technology composed of two-dimensional surface that can reduce the need for expensive BS active antennas with complex hardware in the network and provide complete coverage over a specific area.
+The initial type of these surfaces only had the capability to reflect signals in one direction \cite{wu2021intelligent}, and due to inadequate coverage, a more advanced type called STAR-RIS was introduced in subsequent designs \cite{liu2021star,xu2021star}.
+STAR-RISs are equipped with a large number of low-cost passive elements whose transmission and reflection coefficients can be controlled.
+It is worth emphasizing that utilizing STAR-RIS in passive mode necessitates a substantial number of elements on its surface to attain optimal operational gains, resulting in its enlargement.
+This presents a formidable challenge to the expansion of these systems.
+As a result, recent research endeavors have introduced the concept of ASRIS to skillfully address and resolve this issue \cite{xu2023active}.